-Sailing to Enhance Wellbeing
+Sailing to Enhance Wellbeing Case Study

-Who can take part?
+Who took part?

 Sailing is a sport for all ages and abilities.
 It develops communication, focus, team building, leadership skills and confidence.
 The outdoor, social, and active nature of the sport improves physical and mental fitness, and develops participants’ awareness of the natural world.
 It is also a sport that many people continue to participate in for their whole life and can be done all over the world.

 If you, or a group you work with are interested in seeing how watersports can support people to make a positive social difference in their lives, please contact Caroline by emailing email@example.com or call 0131 319 1820